shubham2108/flicker/Readme.md

-This is an image gallery iOS application which display the last 20 images from Flickr using Flickr's Public feed API.
+This is an image gallery iOS application which displays the last 20 images from Flickr using Flickr's Public feed API.

 ![Git URL](https://github.com/shubham2108/Flicker)